Questions for orientation

 When is a real estate valuation useful?

-What does advisory work include?
+What does the advisory work include?

 Process and collaboration